Originally published on May 11, 2017 written by Denise Azucena and last updated on Jun 13, 2018.

-The DMK-7 drum microphone kit includes four instrument microphones, one kick drum microphone, and two condenser microphones.
-The DM70 instrument microphones included in this kit have a cardioid pattern that allows close miking and prevents bleed-through from other parts of the drum set.
+The DMK-7 drum microphone kit includes four dynamic mics, one kick drum mic, and two condenser mics.
+The DM70 dynamic mics included in this kit have a cardioid pattern that allows close miking and prevents bleed-through from other parts of the drum set.
 They can also handle up to 140dB SPL which helps in recording the loudest drums without distortion.
 The DM80 kick drum mic has a neodymium element which delivers maximum output and has a rubber shockmount mic holder that minimizes floor vibration pick-up.
-The two CM88 condenser microphones are 9-52V phantom powered and have an extended frequency response for transparent and smooth sound reproduction.
+The two CM88 condenser mics are 9-52V phantom powered and have an extended frequency response for transparent and smooth sound reproduction.

-- Microphones: 4 x DM70 Instrument Microphones, 1 x DM80 Kick Drum Microphone, 2 x CM 88 Condenser Microphone
+- Microphones: 4 x DM70 Dynamic Microphones, 1 x DM80 Kick Drum Microphone, 2 x CM 88 Condenser Microphone

 - Accessories: Case, Rubber Shock Mount Clip, Windscreens